Espyo/Pikifen/README.txt

     Pikifen and any fan content run within it are NOT affiliated with Nintendo® and should NOT be sold.
     They are NON-PROFIT projects created by fans of the Pikmin® franchise, and do not intend to infringe on the copyrights or registered trademarks of Nintendo®.
     Pikmin® is a trademark of Nintendo®.
-May contain content taken directly from official sources; said content belongs to Nintendo®.

     That said, we highly recommend you buy the official games, as fan creations cannot possibly replace the experience the real games bring!